3. Assessment of Taught Schemes

 (ii) In the case of candidates who cite exceptional professional commitments, the request must be accompanied by written confirmation and description by the employer of the exceptional workload borne by the candidate;

 (iii) In cases which arise out of illness, satisfactory medical evidence must be submitted. (the extent and nature of the illness as described in the certificate are invaluable in assessing the case).
-A clear statement must be supplied, showing that the Institute/Department concerned has evaluated the situation and that it considers the requested extension to be appropriate.
+A clear statement must be supplied, showing that the department concerned has evaluated the situation and that it considers the requested extension to be appropriate.
 Such a statement will, wherever possible, follow direct contact between candidate and staff.

 (iv) Applications for extensions must be submitted for consideration at the relevant Examination Boards.